MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

 In this task, you'll gain an understanding of what sensitivity labels can do by going through the settings for an existing sensitivity label that have been created and the corresponding policy to publish the label.

-1. Open Microsoft Edge.
-In the address bar, enter **admin.microsoft.com**.

-1. Sign in with your admin credentials.
-    1. In the Sign-in window, enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.

-    1. Enter the admin password that should be provided by your lab hosting provider.
-Select **Sign in**.
-    1. When prompted to stay signed- in, select **Yes**.
-This takes you to the Microsoft 365 admin center page.

-1. From the left navigation pane of the Microsoft 365 admin center, select **Show all**.
+1. Open the browser tab for home page of Microsoft Purview.
+If you previously closed it, open a browser tab and enter **https://admin.microsoft.com**.
+Sign in with the admin credentials for the Microsoft 365 tenant provided by the authorized lab hoster (ALH).
+From the left navigation pane of the Microsoft 365 admin center, select **Show all** then select **Compliance**.

-1. Under Admin centers, select **Compliance**.
 A new browser page opens to the welcome page of the Microsoft Purview compliance portal.

 1. In the left navigation panel, under solutions, expand **Information protection** then select **Overview**.

-1. From the overview page, note the yellow information box indicates that your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.
+    1. On the overview page, you may see a yellow information box indicating that your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.
 Select **Turn on now**.
 Once you do this, there can be a delay for the setting to propagate through the system.
-Also review the information available on this overview page.

-1. From the left navigation panel, select the **Labels**.
+1. From the left navigation panel, select **Labels**.

-1. Some labels have been preconfigured in your Microsoft 365 lab tenant, for your convenience.
+.
+Some labels have been preconfigured in your Microsoft 365 lab tenant, for your convenience.
 Select **Confidential - Finance**.
 A window opens that provides information about this label.
 Note how this label is set to support both encryption and content marking.
-Select **Edit Label** at the top of the page to view some of the basic configuration settings.
-As you go through and view the various settings do NOT change anything.
+Select the **pencil icon** at the top of the page to view some of the basic configuration settings.
-    1. Configuration starts with setting the name and creating a tooltip for your label.
-Here you provide a name, description, and a label color.
+    1. Configuration starts with providing a name and description for your label.
 Don’t change anything.
 Select **Next** at the bottom of the page.
-    1. Now you define the scope for this label.
-The scope is set to **Items**.
-Read the description but don’t change anything.
+    1. Note the scope for this label.
+The scope is set to Files & emails.
+Don’t change anything.
 Select **Next** at the bottom of the page.
-    1. Now you choose protection settings for labeled items."
-Included on this page are the options to encrypt and/or mark the content.
-Note how the protection settings for files and emails are set for both encryption and marking the content of files.
-Review the definition of each.
+    1. This next screen is where you can choose protection settings for the labeled items.
+Note that this label is configured to support encryption and content marking.
 Don’t change anything.
 Select **Next** at the bottom of the page.
         1. The Encryption window shows the configuration for the encryption settings.
-Don’t change anything.
-Review the information box under Configure encryption settings and review the configured settings.
+Review the current settings, but don’t change anything.
 Notice how the user access to content is set to never expire.
 You can also assign permissions to specific users and groups so only they can interact with content that has this label applied.
 Under users and groups, the tenant is defined so all users in your tenant can view content that has this label.
 The finance team is also listed and they have co-author permissions.
 Don’t change any settings.
 Select **Next** on the bottom of the page.
         1. On the content markings page, take note of the information box on the top of the page.
 Content markings will be applied to documents but only headers and footers will be applied to email messages.
 In other words, watermarks are not applied to emails.
-The content marking associated with this label is a watermark that reads, HIGHLY CONFIDENTIAL.
+The content marking associated with this label is a watermark.
 Don’t change any settings.
 Select **Next** on the bottom of the page.
-    1. You're now in the Auto-labeling for files and emails window.
+    1. You are now in the Auto-labeling for files and emails window.
 Read the description of auto-labeling on the top of the page and the information box below it.
 Also take note that this label is set for auto-labeling for specific conditions.
 Don’t change any settings.
 Select **Next** on the bottom of the page.
-    1. This next window defines protection settings for groups and sites that have this label applied.
+    1. This next window defines protection settings for teams, groups, and sites that have this label applied.
 This is not enabled, select **Next** on the bottom of the page.
-    1. This next window is a preview feature for Auto-labeling for schematized data assets.
-Read the description.
+    1. This next window is a preview feature to automatically apply this label to schematized data assets in Microsoft Purview Data Map (such as SQL, Synapse, and more) that contain the sensitive info types you choose.
 This feature is not enabled.
-Select **Cancel** at the bottom of the page to exit the label configuration wizard and return to the Labels page.
+Select **Cancel** at the bottom of the page to exit the label configuration wizard and return to the Information Protection page.

 1. From the left navigation panel, select **Label policies**.
 It is through label policies that sensitivity labels can be published.
 The Microsoft 365 tenant has been configured with some label policies, for your convenience.